 If you’re looking for a summer road trip that includes a range of landscape, history and cultural sites, the Enchanted Circle Highway will take you there.
 The journey circumnavigates Wheeler Peak, New Mexico’s highest point.

 Although you can take this drive as a day trip, I highly recommend spending more time because there’s so much to explore.
 Red River is worth a stop for the night.
 But if you only have one day, Taos makes a good headquarters, although the town gets busy.

-Unfortunately, you won’t totally escape the business of summer season; however it’s far less crowded than Glacier’s Going to the Sun Road or a drive through Smoky Mountains National Park.
-Checking the event calendars at Taos.org or Enchanted Circle Drive.org alerts you to summer events when the region will be more crowded.
-Miss a fun event because of too many people?
-That’s your choice.
+Unfortunately, you won’t totally escape the business of summer season.
+However it’s far less crowded than Glacier’s Going to the Sun Road or a hiking in Smoky Mountains National Park.

 Campers will find hook-ups in several private campgrounds in and around Eagle Nest.